No items found.

 Planning runbook templates

-In the context of an IT disaster recovery runbook, begin by clearly defining the operation and its scope — proper task definition often necessitates gaining a comprehensive understanding of your organization’s IT operations.
+In the context of an IT disaster recovery runbook template, begin by clearly defining the operation and its scope — proper task definition often necessitates gaining a comprehensive understanding of your organization’s IT operations.
 Hence, look to gain a holistic view of your IT infrastructure, considering the specifics at the application/service level.

 In the same vein, consider incident reports to help identify recurring, common tasks and prevalent concerns to each application.
 Document those which are of a more critical nature for each application to ensure a more targeted and efficient recovery process, tailored to its specific needs and dependencies.
+This approach enhances the IT disaster recovery runbook by focusing on high-priority applications and the potential impact of failures.

 Upon identifying pain points and gaining a full scope of your IT infrastructure, look for any existing processes and/or past runbooks that aim to resolve the concern you intend to address in this new runbook.
 Oftentimes, there are established procedures that have been leaned on in the past to resolve the same or similar issues which often take the form of static documents or spreadsheets.
 Leveraging such resources can expedite the runbook process and better inform its contents.